Key Learning Points

-Another name for it is the 'Sea of Yin' channels, so let's start there, because it makes more sense when we get to talking about the Vessel itself.
-(By the way, another translation by an eminent modern authority is 'Directing' vessel.)
+Another name for it is the ‘Sea of Yin’ channels.
+Another translation by an eminent modern authority is ‘Directing‘ vessel.

 First of all, Yin and Yang are a unity in Chinese thought: two sides of the same thing, like two sides of the same coin, or the North and South poles of a magnet.

-Each depends on the other: in this case the other half is the Governing meridian.
+Each depends on the other: in this case the other half is the Governor or Governing meridian or channel.

 There it joins the Governing meridian, which has come over the top of the head through the crown and nose.
 Both originate in an area between the kidneys.
 Don’t try to locate this precisely in your body – Chinese medicine is frequently a bit vague about such matters!

-So it lies in the middle of the front: the part we open up or expose only when it's warm or we're in company we like.
-The area we hide or protect if attacked: if it’s cold we hunch up into a ball, protecting the front.
+So our Conception Vessel lies in the middle of the front: the part we open up or expose only when it’s warm or we’re in company we like.
+This is the same area we hide or protect if attacked.
+If it’s cold we hunch up into a ball, protecting the front.